-Score explanation: The environmental and health co-benefits of a plant-based diet are covered in detail in a lecture called "Food and Sustainability" in the 2nd BA year (thematic block "Digestive system").
+Score explanation: The environmental and health co-benefits of a plant-based diet as well as the Planetary health diet are covered in detail in a lecture called "Opportunities and risks of a vegan diet" in the 2nd BA year (thematic block "Digestive system").
 Additionally, the Planetary health diet is mentioned in the lecture "Introduction to nutrition" (2nd BA year, thematic block "Digestive system") as well as in the 3rd BA year in lectures on geriatrics in the thematic block "Life cycles".